-- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you use our services:
+- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information).

+- Information that we collect as you use our services:

+- Information

+about your

+apps,

+browsers &

+- devices, such

-Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like of our users.
-For example, informing you about our services, such as to let you know about upcoming changes or improvements to our services.
+as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like such as spam, malware, and illegal content.